OuhscBbmc/BbmcResources/instructions/github.md

 ### Initialize README in root directory

 Paste this block into a new issue called *Initialize README*.
+This issue can be created by anyone on the CDW team.
+Replace the placeholders in curly braces with the project-specific values.

 ```
 In the project's intro page, include the following